andrew-johnson-4/lambda-mountain/README.md

 * [WIKI](https://github.com/andrew-johnson-4/-/wiki)
 * [DOCS](https://andrew-johnson-4.github.io/lambda-mountain/)

-### Supported Platforms

-Currently supported output formats:
-* GNU x86 assembly with (some) annotations for `lmv` Coq-based semantic verifier
-* Blob rendering for miscellaneous data such as [statically rendered HTML](https://andrew-johnson-4.github.io/lambda-mountain/)
-   * HTML
+### Not Your Average Assembler

+Despite being an assembler, LM provides
-   * CSS
+* algebraic data types
+* parameterized code and data
-   * WASM
+* hygienic macros
+* platform agnostic standard libraries

 ### Why Such a Small Codebase?

+LM is currenlty about 6000 lines of code.
 LM solves an N by M Problem with language frontends vs language backends.
 The LM project might interface with larger codebases that define frontends or backends, but the core LM Calculus can stay small.